• Home

 Official Documentation Tutorial

-The official website has detailed installation tutorials for different systems: https://gohugo.io/installation/
+The official website provides detailed installation tutorials for different systems: https://gohugo.io/installation/

 Brew

-If you are a Mac user, you can use the brew command to install it.
+If you are a Mac user, you can use the brew command to install.

 brew install hugo

-Note: This installation method may not install the latest version of Hugo.
-If you want to use the latest version of Hugo, please use other installation methods.
+Note: This installation method may not install the latest version of hugo.
+If you want to use the latest version of hugo, please use other methods.

 Configuration File Format

-As a newbie, choosing between yaml, toml, and json for the configuration file format was my first question.
+As a novice, deciding whether to choose yaml, toml, or json for the configuration file format was my first question.

 TOML

-- Files can only contain UTF-8 encoded Unicode characters
+2. Files must contain only UTF-8 encoded Unicode characters

 YAML

-- Files start with ' - ', marking the beginning of the document
+1. Files start with ' - ' to mark the beginning of the document

-- Use indentation with one or more spaces to describe nested collections
+4. Nested collections are described using indentation with one or more spaces

 JSON

-- Records are separated by commas.
-Trailing commas without the following attributes are not allowed
+2. Records are separated by commas.
+Trailing commas without the following properties are not allowed

-- Double quotes wrap property names and strings
+3. Double quotes enclose property names and strings

 String Differences